ssankura/Sp2018-Online/README.md

-# Spring Online Class Repository
+# Spring Python Online UW Class Repository

 ## Structure of the Repo